Cardi B Claps Back at Azealia Banks for 'Illiterate, Untalented' Comments — Then Leaves Social Media

 Want to keep up on the latest from PEOPLE?
 Sign up for our daily newsletter to get our best stories of the day delivered straight to your inbox.

-“I’m just talking about this caricature of a black woman that black women themselves would never be able to get away with,” Cardi B continued.
+“I’m just talking about this caricature of a black woman that black women themselves would never be able to get away with,” Banks continued.
 “Like, if my spelling and grammar was that bad, I’d be canceled.
 If Nicki Minaj spelled like that, we would be ragging on her all day.”

 In response, Cardi B defended herself in an Instagram comment captured by The Shade Room.